 DeCew Residence, which accommodates 414 students, is a low-rise, red-brick building composed of 10 linked houses.
-Spring 2021 will mark the completion of an extensive renewal project that included significant renovations to all bedrooms, washrooms, lounge areas and community spaces.
+Spring 2021 will mark the completion of an extensive renewal project that included significant renovations to all bedrooms, washrooms, lounge areas, and community spaces.
 Most rooms are arranged with adjoining lounges for six, with two double rooms and two single rooms.
 Each floor has lounges and washrooms.
-There are separate male and female washrooms.
+There are 12 students that will share the 2 3-piece washrooms on each floor.
 The house system gives a special character and warmth to DeCew life.
 The sense of family that develops among the members of each house is an important part of residence spirit.
 A meal plan is mandatory.

 Every floor in DeCew Residence has four double rooms and four single rooms sharing two bathrooms and two lounges.
 The main level units, affectionately know as the basements, have one single room and one double room sharing a washroom and a lounge.
 DeCew Residence is completely wireless for Internet access and every lounge has a TV with cable as well as a phone for on-campus and local calls.

 DeCew is also home to the DeCew Dining Hall, CJ’s Lounge, the North Service Desk, Allanburg Lounge, Merritt Lounge, Community Meeting Place, and several university offices.